 - Get a working watch.
 Parking tickets are everywhere.
 The MINUTE your ticket is up, you’ll be caught.
 You need to be punctual, or you’ll pay.
 (Same for jaywalking.
 Use a crossing or expect to pay).

 - You either support the Montreal Canadians, or you can leave.
 Ice hockey is a way of life in Montreal, even more so than in the rest of Canada.
-Wear another team’s colours at your own peril.
+Wear another team’s colors at your own peril.
 For bonus points, call them the “Habs.”
 Short for “Les Habitants”.
 Go Habs!

 - While the high tax will have you counting the pennies, beer is weirdly cheap.
 It’s cheaper than almost any other drink, including water.
 Perfect for drowning tax-day sorrows.
 Cheers!